Estimating a Directed Tree for Extremes: Results

 We compare \QTree\ and \texttt{auto-tuned} \QTree\ with existing algorithms for extremal causal estimation in the literature.
-To this end, we first define the scores and summarize them in score matrices.
-We utilize the empirical versions of the following extreme dependence measures, where we also include the quantile-to-mean gap for comparison: \begin{enumerate} \item The empirical {\em quantile-to-mean gap} as in \eqref{eqn:wij.tail.mean} for fixed $(\smallR,\alpha)=(0.05,0.9)$.
-We fix $\smallR=0.05$ as we have used this throughout, and $\alpha=0.9$ as an arbitrary parameter. \item The {\em causal tail coefficient} $\Gamma_{ij}=\lim_{u\to 1}\E[F_i(X_i)\mid F_j(X_j)>u]$ \citep[eq.~(3)]{gnecco2019causal}.
-Observe that in \cite{gnecco2019causal}, the algorithm \textsf{EASE} outputs from the estimated score matrix $\Gamma$ an estimated causal order of the set of nodes, not a directed graph. \item The {\em causal score} $S_{ij}^{\text{ext}}$ is based on expected quantile scores \citep[eq.~(15)]{mhalla2020causal}.\footnote{We want to thank Linda Mhalla for helping us to set up the \textsf{CausEv} implementation.} The goal of the authors is to discover causality in a directed graph modelled by flow-connection.
+They are all based on pairwise extreme dependence measures, which we define below.
+We then consider their empirical versions as scores and also include the quantile-to-mean gap for comparison: \begin{enumerate} \item The empirical {\em quantile-to-mean gap} as in \eqref{eqn:wij.tail.mean} for fixed $(\smallR,\alpha)=(0.05,0.9)$.
+We fix $\smallR=0.05$ as we have used this throughout, and $\alpha=0.9$ as an arbitrary parameter. \item The {\em causal tail coefficient} $\Gamma_{ij}=\lim_{u\to 1}\E[F_i(X_i)\mid F_j(X_j)>u]$ (\cite{gnecco2019causal}, eq.~(3)).
+Observe that in \cite{gnecco2019causal}, the algorithm \textsf{EASE} outputs from the estimated score matrix $\Gamma$ an estimated causal order of the set of nodes, not a directed graph. \item The {\em causal score} $S_{ij}^{\text{ext}}$ is based on expected quantile scores (\cite{mhalla2020causal}, eq.~(15)).\footnote{We want to thank Linda Mhalla for helping us to set up the \textsf{CausEv} implementation.} The goal of the authors is to discover causality in a directed graph modelled by flow-connection.
 The scores $S_{ij}^{\text{ext}}$ satisfy $S^{\text{ext}}_{ji}+S^{\text{ext}}_{ij}=1$ and an extreme observation at node $j$ causes an extreme observation at node $i$, whenever $S_{ij}^{\text{ext}}>0.5$.
 The authors propose a bootstrap method to generate 95\% confidence bounds to guarantee that the score is larger than 0.5.
 All these scores are interpreted as directed edges between nodes.
-Also for the tree example of the Danube data treated in Section 5 of the paper (cf. Figure 7).
 The algorithm \textsf{CausEV} outputs flow-connections induced by all scores larger than 0.5.
-Thus, their causal edges rather resemble the edges in the reachability graph of the tree. \item The {\em tail dependence coefficient} $\chi_{ij}=\lim_{u\to 1} P(F_i(X_i)>u\mid F_j(X_j)>u)$, also called {\em extremal correlation}.
-It goes back to \cite{Sibuya1960}; see also \citep{colesetal}.
+Thus, their causal edges rather resemble the edges in the reachability graph of the tree.
+The paper also treats the example of the Danube data in its Section 5 (see also its Figure 7). \item The {\em tail dependence coefficient} $\chi_{ij}=\lim_{u\to 1} P(F_i(X_i)>u\mid F_j(X_j)>u)$, also called {\em extremal correlation}.
+It goes back to \cite{Sibuya1960}; see also \cite{colesetal}.
 We add this dependence measure in our comparison as it is {\em the} classic one, having been used for more than 60 years in multivariate extreme value statistics.
 Theoretical properties of the tail dependence coefficient in a max-linear Bayesian network have been investigated in \cite{GKO}.
-It has values in $[0,1]$ and a large value of $\chi_{ij}$ indicate strong extreme dependence.
-Its empirical estimator takes $u$ large, but finite, and our estimator is based on 10\% of the data (corresponding to $\al=0.9$ in (a)).
-The paper \cite{EV} uses $\chi$ and two related measures on p.
-14, the extremal correlation, the extremal variogram and the combined extremal variogram for estimating undirected trees with Prim's algorithm \cite{prim}. \end{enumerate}
+It has values in $[0,1]$ and a large value of $\chi_{ij}$ indicates strong extreme dependence.
+Its empirical estimator takes $u$ large, but finite, and the estimator is based on 10\% of the data.
+The paper \cite{EV} uses $\chi$ and related measures on p.
+14: the extremal correlation, the extremal variogram, and the combined extremal variogram for estimating undirected trees with Prim's algorithm (\cite{prim}).
+While the matrix $\chi$ is symmetric, causal inference is possible with Chu–Liu/Edmonds' algorithm; see Remark~\ref{rem:fail}. \end{enumerate}